DexcTrack/dexctrack/README.md

 - MacOs

 >1.
-Install 'python' and 'pip'
+Install 'python3' and 'pip3'

 >Mac OSX High Sierra includes python version 2.7.10 as a standard part of the OS, but that version is quite old, and is missing the ***fivethirtyeight*** style which will provide the best looking graphs.
-Install the latest 2.7.* or 3.* release under
+Install the latest 3.* release under

 >>>https://www.python.org/downloads/mac-osx/

-The ***macOS 64-bit installer*** will update your PATH to include the newly installed versions of 'python' and 'pip', by adding a few lines to your ~/.bash_profile file.
+The ***macOS 64-bit installer*** will update your PATH to include the newly installed versions of 'python3' and 'pip3', by adding a few lines to your ~/.bash_profile file.

 >2.
 Install 'git'